 The crater itself is still 5 km uphill from the entrance gate.
 There are three options to reach the crater:

-These tickets are on top of our entrance tickets.
+These tickets are on top of the entrance tickets.

 Another popular site in Ciwidey is Situ Patenggang a.k.a.
 Situ Patengan.
 It is a lake surrounded by tea plantation.
-Presently, there are two tourist sites in Situ Patenggang, each with its own entrance: the first Situ Patenggang and the new Glamping Lake Side inside Rancabali tea plantation.
+Presently, there are two tourist sites in Situ Patenggang, each with its own entrance: the first is Situ Patenggang and the second is the newer Glamping Lake Side inside Rancabali tea plantation.

-As I mentioned before, the other most popular craters in Sunda where we can see from the parking lot is Queen Crater, even we can walk around inside the Domas crater, both are located at mount Tangkuban Perahu.
+As I mentioned before, the other most popular craters in Sunda where we can see from the parking lot is Queen Crater of mount Tangkuban Perahu.
+The other crater in this mountain is Domas crater, where we can walk around and boil some eggs.